futoin/specs/draft/ftn3_iface_definition.md

 Invoker/Executor side is semantically defined and does not rely on Client/Server status of peer.
 There is no protocol-level support for that.
-Each side controls if it can act in Executor.
+Each side controls if it can act as Executor.

 It is suggested that Client side is always Invoker in uni-directional pattern.